chadclark/project-boilerplate/README.md

 - __[gulp-rename](https://www.npmjs.org/package/gulp-rename/)__ - Used to rename the `production.js` to `production.min.js` file after it has been uglifed
 - __[gulp-ruby-sass](https://www.npmjs.org/package/gulp-ruby-sass/)__ - This compiles the Sass files ([gulp-sass](https://www.npmjs.org/package/gulp-sass/) uses the faster libsass, but libsass does not yet support Sass 3.3 features)
 - __[gulp-uglify](https://www.npmjs.org/package/gulp-uglify/)__ - This compresses the Javascript files
-- __[gulp-watch](https://www.npmjs.org/package/gulp-watch/)__ - This will "watch" for certain events to happen (example, an updated .scss file) and then trigger a task(s) (like compiling Sass, compressing the CSS file and live reloading your browser)

 ## What Goes Where